 Building a 26 Foot Diameter 6V Geodesic Dahlia Dome

-I love dahlias.
-The flowers.
+I love dahlia flowers.
 There are 10,000 named varieties of dahlias, which originated with the Aztecs, and all modern varieties come from the few survivors brought in crates by ship from Mexico to Madrid in the early 1500’s.
-They are sensitive plants, however, requiring just enough sun, just enough water, and just enough nutrients in rock-free soil.
-In Southern California they need to be shaded from our intense sunlight, and this necessity has mothered many shady inventions whose purpose was to grow better flowers.
+They are sensitive plants and require exactly the right amount of sunlight, just the right amount of water and nutrient rich rock-free soil.
+Especially in Southern California, they need to be shaded from our intense sunlight, and this necessity has mothered many shady inventions whose purpose was to grow better flowers.

 Basic geodesic dome kit and hub connectors

-The basic kit from Sonostar costs $999 and includes all the 4-way, 5-way, and 6-way connectors needed for the project, plus spares.
-The calculator on the website takes into consideration the size of the hubs themselves when computing the nine different lengths of pipe needed, so I set about cutting and color coding all my struts.
+The basic kit from Sonostar includes all the 4-way, 5-way, and 6-way connectors needed for the project, plus spares.
+Using the Geodesic Dome Calculator on the website takes into consideration the size of the hubs themselves when computing the nine different lengths of pipe needed, so I set about cutting and color coding all my struts.

 I found a fairly flat spot to set up in, and immediately recruited two college students who were staying with me to help.
 Irena’s job was to dip both sides of the struts in a jar of welding primer, and Beck was to help me follow the map so that I didn’t accidentally glue the wrong piece into the structure.